captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-Nobody just drops by for dinner all dressed up, at least not in Brooklyn unless they’re Italian.
+Nobody just drops by for dinner all dressed up,

 ---

-So I’ll bet there’s some conniving going on.
+at least not in Brooklyn unless they’re Italian.

 ---

-Honestly, it’s like being a member of the Borgia family.
+So I’ll bet there’s some conniving going on.

 ---

-And they were drinking wine, which I find completely suspicious because my parents only drink wine at weddings and funerals.
+And they were drinking wine, which I find completely suspicious because my parents only drink Manechevitz.

 ---